opea-project/GenAIExamples/comps/dataprep/multimodal/redis/langchain/README.md

 ## 🚀4.
 Consume Microservice

-Once this dataprep microservice is started, user can use the below commands to invoke the microservice to convert videos and their transcripts (optional) to embeddings and save to the Redis vector store.
+Once this dataprep microservice is started, user can use the below commands to invoke the microservice to convert images and videos and their transcripts (optional) to embeddings and save to the Redis vector store.

-This mircroservice has provided 3 different ways for users to ingest videos into Redis vector store corresponding to the 3 use cases.
+This microservice provides 3 different ways for users to ingest files into Redis vector store corresponding to the 3 use cases.

-### 4.1 Consume _videos_with_transcripts_ API
+### 4.1 Consume _ingest_with_text_ API

-**Use case:** This API is used when a transcript file (under `.vtt` format) is available for each video.
+**Use case:** This API is used when videos are accompanied by transcript files (`.vtt` format) or images are accompanied by text caption files (`.txt` format).

 **Important notes:**

 - Make sure the file paths after `files=@` are correct.
-- Every transcript file's name must be identical with its corresponding video file's name (except their extension .vtt and .mp4).
+- Every transcript or caption file's name must be identical to its corresponding video or image file's name (except their extension - .vtt goes with .mp4 and .txt goes with .jpg, .jpeg, .png, or .gif).
 For example, `video1.mp4` and `video1.vtt`.
-Otherwise, if `video1.vtt` is not included correctly in this API call, this microservice will return error `No captions file video1.vtt found for video1.mp4`.
+Otherwise, if `video1.vtt` is not included correctly in the API call, the microservice will return an error `No captions file video1.vtt found for video1.mp4`.

 #### Single video-transcript pair upload